Xomega-Net/Xomega.Docs/docs/generators/docs/service-model.md

 ### Running the generator

 You can run this generator for the entire model only.
-For that you need to select it in the model project, and then select *Generate* menu from either the context menu or the top-level *Project* menu.
+For that, you need to select it in the model project, and then select *Generate* menu from either the context menu or the top-level *Project* menu.

 :::caution
 After you generate the document, you need to open it and refresh all fields there, such as the table of contents, by selecting all text (Ctrl+A) and pressing F9.